pcarolan/magic/readme.md

 - Magic let's us call any function and get a pretty good answer.
 - Magic methods can be chained together.
-- If the method is called without a name it becomes anonymous.
-- Magic methods are recursive

 ## Roadmap